 8) Scan important documents and save as PDF’s – Your passport, insurance, Visas and any other ID need to be scanned and saved as PDF’s before you leave.
 Keep a copy of these on your laptop if you are bringing it along and/or email them to yourself so you have a copy online if you ever need it.

 9) Learn about the culture – Read up about your chosen destination(s) in order to prepare for your trip.
 Some cultures have strict rules on clothing, public displays of affection and so on, so make sure you know about those little rules before you travel and pack accordingly.

-10) Get a new credit card – I will never encourage anyone to spend money they don’t have but getting a travel credit card before you can give you some great perks.
+10) Get a new credit card – I will never encourage anyone to spend money they don’t have but getting a travel credit card before you go, can give you some great perks, as well as a perfect opportunity to indulge in guilty pleasures.
 Not only can you save up miles and reward points but also you sometimes get free rooms or money when there are special offers on.
 Make sure you only spend what you have and repay it ASAP.

 11) Book it – Find the cheapest flights to and around your chosen destination(s).
 If you are flexible on the dates you can travel then Momondo is a great website to use as it compares the cheapest day for you to fly on.
 If you have booked hotels, hostels or guesthouses anywhere in the world, it is always worth sending them an email to double check they have your booking.
 There is nothing worse than getting to a hotel late at night and be turfed onto the street.
 It is rarely a problem but an email before arrival can also get you preferred rooms – a polite, friendly email goes a long way!